MIT Sloan Fellows MBA Program

 While some applicants are hesitant to begin the process of negotiating sponsorship before they are admitted to the program, there are things you can do to lay the groundwork.
 Identify a mentor or champion who can advocate for you and test the waters to see if the organization is open to a sponsorship proposal.

-Understand what makes the MIT Sloan Fellows program unique, and how it aligns with and supports your organization’s objectives.
-Outline the reasons for choosing the MIT Sloan Fellows program for professional development.
+Understand what makes the MIT Sloan Fellows MBA program unique, and how it supports and aligns with your organization’s objectives.
+Outline the reasons for choosing the MIT Sloan Fellows MBA program for professional development.
 Make clear how you will use the program’s resources for the benefit of your organization.

 Think about your request in terms of the benefits that your organization (or boss) will realize through you.
 Demonstrate how you might be able to solve key challenges facing the organization by concentrating on the company’s growth and success.

-Depending on how your organization’s fiscal year falls, your enrollment in the program may split over two fiscal years.
+Depending on the structure of your organization's fiscal year, your enrollment in the program may fall over two different fiscal years.
 Framing your sponsorship in terms of how much you request each fiscal year can make the financial commitment more manageable.
-Think about asking for a portion of your costs per fiscal year.
+Consider requesting a portion of your annual costs.
 Consider asking for less than the full tuition to show mutual commitment.

 Earning company sponsorship can feel like an endurance test.
-It can help to think of it as a diplomacy process that has multiple avenues to success and requires patience and persistence navigating to a successful solution.
+It can help to think of it as a diplomatic process with multiple avenues to success, requiring patience and persistence to navigate toward a successful solution.
 While this may be a high priority for you, you may need to follow up with your organization’s leadership.